simonsobs/soconda/README.md

 - Building a few legacy compiled packages into this environment

-- Creating a versioned modulefile for (optionally) loading the environment
+- Creating a versioned modulefile for loading the environment

 ## Using an Existing Environment